s546652/GDP-1-Project_Team_1/EventsUp.md

 As a team, we discussed that the home page contains 3 module login, one for the student who has their SID, the other for general people who don’t have SID can log in as a guest, and the 3rd module is used by the administration to update the event in the calendar manually.

 While discussing about the name for our project we did choose many names like Event Check, Make An Event, Events Up.
 But keeping in mind that short name could make students to remember easily.
 So we collectively agreed on "EventsUp" as our app name.

+As part of our application we also want to include a feature to make users available to buy their tickets online.
+For that we need to implement apple pay to make the transaction possible.
+So started learning more about that.